 In 2014, Andrés commissions KEM Studio, an award-winning Kansas City architecture firm, to design an expanded retail space and a modern street-front café inspired by Swiss coffee bars.
 The design also includes a front entry created in collaboration with A. Zahner, an aluminum plate abstraction of drizzled chocolate created by René Bollier.
 In 2017, KEM gives André’s iconic tearoom a refresh, restoring its original wooden chalet and copper fireplace (designed by André) and adding modern elements that include bar-style seating and pendant lights.

 René turns his focus to expanding the André’s brand nationally through online sales and wholesale networks.
-As part of this effort, the company challenges Willoughby Design, a Kansas City branding and graphics studio, to create a fresh new look for its product packaging, “keep the old while bringing in the new.”
+As part of this effort, the company challenges Kansas City-based Willoughby Design to create a fresh new look for its product packaging, “keep the old while bringing in the new.”

 The redesigned packaging showcases the Bollier family’s rich Swiss history, incorporating the deep red of the Swiss flag and distinctive custom graphics based on Scherenschnitte (German for “scissor cuts”), a traditional paper-cutting art distinguished by its precision and elegance — the same qualities that three generations of the Bollier family have strived to bring to chocolate-making.
-The new packaging launchs at the 2017 Fancy Food Show in New York with overwhelming success, gaining an appearance in retailers nationwide such as Whole Foods Market and Williams Sonoma.
+The new packaging launchs at the 2017 Fancy Food Show in New York with overwhelming success, gaining an appearance in media outlets and in retailers nationwide.

 Andrés founder Elsbeth Bollier, dubbed “Mutti” by those who knew her best, passes away in April 2021, having spent 6 decades helping to build the company that bears her husband’s name.
 She is well remembered by family and friends alike for her strong character, her intense pride in the family craft, and her commitment to the community she called home for more than 60 years.